-- Update: In preparation for several how-to classes hosted by yours truly, I had awesome waterproof labels made by Marcy from The Lollipop Label Shop on etsy.
+- Update #1: In preparation for several make-n-take classes hosted by yours truly, I had these awesome waterproof labels made by Marcy from The Lollipop Label Shop on etsy.
 I love them!
 I paid $9.95 + shipping (about $1) for 35 labels, making them about $.35 each.
-See a close up shot of the new labels below…
+See a close up shot of the new labels below.

 2-oz. amber glass bottles with spray tops: about $1

 doTerra Peppermint oil: $.08 per drop

 Round, water-resistant labels: about $.05 each